Gea spinipes

 Gea spinipes is a species of orb-weaver spider in the family Araneidae.
 It is widely distributed across Asia, from Pakistan to Indonesia.
 The species is the type species of the genus Gea.

 Etymology

 The specific name spinipes is derived from Latin, meaning "spiny-footed", referring to the spiny setae on the legs characteristic of this species.

 Distribution

 G. spinipes has a broad distribution across tropical and subtropical Asia.
-It has been recorded from Pakistan, India, Myanmar, China (including Taiwan), Vietnam, Malaysia, Singapore, and Indonesia (including Sumatra and Borneo).
+It has been recorded from Pakistan, India, Myanmar, China, Taiwan, Vietnam, Malaysia, Singapore, and Indonesia (including Sumatra and Borneo).
 In China, the species is found in the southern provinces of Guangdong, Guangxi, Guizhou, Hainan, and Yunnan.